yedivanseven/CheckerPy/README.md

 variable `inp`, specified in the inner call to `JustList` is not passed on to the outer call of `NonEmpty` and, consequently, has to be specified again.

-Fortunately, `TyPy` offers a more elegant way of achieving exactly the same thing.
+Fortunately, `CheckerPy` offers a more elegant way of achieving exactly the same thing.
 All type and value checkers have a method `o()`, whose name was chosen to resemble the circular symbol used in mathematics to indicate the _composition_ of two functions.
 To use it, simply type